Gogs: The Original Minimalist Git Service

 Conclusion

 Gogs is a landmark project in the history of Git hosting.
 It set the standard for what a lightweight, easy-to-use self-hosted Git server could be.
-While its own fork, Gitea, has since surpassed it in features and community size, Gogs remains a perfectly valid and respectable choice for the minimalist purist.
-If you need the absolute simplest, most resource-efficient Git server and have no need for modern DevOps bells and whistles, Gogs is a stable, elegant, and timeless solution.
+While its own fork, Gitea, has since surpassed it in features and community size, Gogs remains a perfectly valid and respectable choice for the minimalist purist — provided you keep it patched.
+If you need the absolute simplest, most resource-efficient Git server, have no need for modern DevOps bells and whistles, and are willing to actively track its release notes, Gogs is a stable, elegant, and timeless solution.

 Back to All Posts